 Looking ahead, the food and beverage industry will continue to face acute challenges due to COVID-19 and intense competition.
-Success is heavily dependent on whether COVID-19 could be successfully contained in Hong Kong, dining concepts amongst our eating and prospective customers and economic conditions of Hong Kong.
-In order to improve the overall business of the Group, we plan to: i) expand the take-away product line and diversity marketing strategies; ii) enhance and upgrade our existing restaurant facilities to fulfill government requirements; and iii) open more new restaurants at lower costs.
+Success is heavily dependent on dining concepts amongst our eating and prospective customers and economic conditions of Hong Kong in light of the border re-opening and removal of government imposed anti-infection measures.
+In order to improve the overall business of the Group, we plan to: i) expand the take-away product line and diversity marketing strategies; ii) enhance and upgrade our existing restaurant facilities to attract more customers; iii) closely monitor the pricing of our suppliers of raw materials and iv) open more new restaurants at lower costs.